 Simple English definitions for legal terms

-Read a random definition: equity of exoneration
+Read a random definition: Requirements contract

 A short-term capital gain is when you make a profit by selling something, like a stock or land, that you've owned for less than a year.
 This profit is treated like regular income and is taxed accordingly.
 It's different from a long-term capital gain, which is when you make a profit by selling something you've owned for more than a year.
 Short-term capital gains are taxed at a higher rate than long-term capital gains.